-Figure 7: Materials Board Public Outreach and Notification Neighborhood Meetings The owners held a virtual neighborhood meeting on September 24, 2024.
+SHERWIN WILLIAMS ROOFING: CERTAINTEED STONE: SUNSET STONE: RHYOLITE IN LIMESTONE SHAPE WITH CAP Figure 6: Materials Board Public Outreach and Notification Neighborhood Meetings The owners held a virtual neighborhood meeting on May 15, 2025.
 No members of the public attended.
 Public Notice The property was noticed in accordance with Section 15.64.140 of the Castle Rock Municipal Code.
-Public notice was also sent out to property owners within 500 feet of the property.
 Town staff published notice of the Historic Preservation Board public hearing on the Town's website and provided information about the proposal on the Town's Development Activity interactive map.
 Review and Approval Criteria Criteria for Review Section 15.64.140C of the Town's Municipal Code states that the applicant shall be required to demonstrate that the proposed alteration would not result in any of the following effects: 1.
 The destruction or substantial impairment of the historic integrity or the character defining architectural features of the landmark; The overall form of the structure will remain the same and the defining architectural features of the landmark will remain the same.
-2. The architectural style, arrangement, texture, color and materials of the proposed alterations being incompatible with the character of the historic landmark; The addition's architectural design blends well with the bungalow style of the house.
-The addition utilizes the same materials as the historical structure.
+2. The architectural style, arrangement, texture, color and materials of the proposed alterations being incompatible with the character of the historic landmark; The same roof materials will be used on the roof addition as the historical structure.
+The masonry of the outdoor kitchen will be complimentary to the existing materials.
 3. Proposed interior alterations negatively impacting the overall structural integrity of the landmark designation; This application does not include interior alterations to the landmarked house.
 4. The proposed alterations changing an integral part of the structure recognized at the time of landmark designation; The predominant street facing elevation of the historical structure will not change.
-5. New additions or alterations to designated landmarks being completed in a manner that if such change could be removed in the future, the essential form and integrity of the structure would be impaired; and To accommodate the addition the applicant is proposing to remove two windows.
-One window will be infilled with a new wall and the other will become an entrance into the new bedroom and bathroom suite.
-These two windows will be reused in the new structure and can be returned to their existing spots if the addition were to be removed.
+The proposed outdoor kitchen is located behind the house and would not be visible when looking directly at the house.
+5. New additions or alterations to designated landmarks being completed in a manner that if such change could be removed in the future, the essential form and integrity of the structure would be impaired; and The roof addition could be taken off without altering the historical structure.
 6. The proposed alterations failing to conform to the Secretary of Interior's Standards for Rehabilitation or the specific alteration criteria imposed at the time of initial designation.
-The following are the applicable Secretary's Standards of Rehabilitation:

-A property shall be used for its historic purpose or be placed in a new use that requires minimal change to the defining characteristic of the building and its site and environment.
+The following are the applicable Secretary's Standards of Rehabilitation: A property shall be used for its historic purpose or be placed in a new use that requires minimal change to the defining characteristic of the building and its site and environment.
 The house will continue to be used as a single-family residence.